nreamaroon/academic-kickstart/content/project/LUPI/index.md

 ---
-title: Learning Using Privileged Information
+title: Privileged Information in Reinforcement Learning, Support Vector Machines, and Gradient Boosting
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning